Sharly-Chess/sharly-chess.github.io/docs/getting-started/relation-to-papi.en.md

 We’re now rapidly approaching the point where **_Sharly Chess_ can be used as a fully standalone tool**, with no need for _Papi_. _Sharly Chess_ already includes all the interface features required to run a Swiss-system tournament, and experimental versions can also generate pairings independently.

-Soon, we’ll eliminate the dependency on the _Papi_ file entirely. _Sharly Chess_ will be usable anywhere in the world, with federation-specific features provided through a plugin system.
+Soon, we’ll eliminate the dependency on the _Papi_ file entirely. _Sharly Chess_ will be usable anywhere, with federation-specific features provided through a plugin system.
 Once we reach this stage we'll apply for FIDE endorsement.

 For arbiters in France — no worries: even once _Sharly Chess_ stops writing directly to `.papi` files, we’ll continue to support FFE workflows. _Sharly Chess_ now includes plugin support, and our **FFE plugin** will be able to generate a valid `.papi` file for submission to the federation.